tpodg/go-config/README.md

 Configuration variables in a single source can be defined only partially and multiple times in various sources.
 Configuration for the same variable will be applied from the source with the highest priority (1).

-The following configuration sources are provided out of the box:
+The following configuration sources are currently provided out of the box:

 * yaml
 * env